UMN-EGGL/HorseGeneAnnotation/CONTRIBUTING.md

 HorseGeneAnnotation is a gene curation website focused on improving the annotation of genes in non-model and agricultural species -- starting with the horse!

-This documents is a set of guidelines for contributing to HorseGeneAnnotation on GitHub.
+This document is a set of guidelines for contributing to HorseGeneAnnotation on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

 ### Table of Contents